Hometown no-no: Musgrove no-hitter for Padres vs. Rangers - WTMJ

 ARLINGTON, Texas (AP) — San Diego Padres right-hander Joe Musgrove pitched the first no-hitter in the history of his hometown team, allowing only one baserunner in a 3-0 victory over the Texas Rangers on Friday night.

-The Padres were the only active MLB franchise without a no-hitter, and it came in their 8,206th regular season game.

-“It’s awesome to have it be in a Padres uniform,” he said.
-“To have it be the first in the history of the franchise, that’s incredible.”

-In only his second start for San Diego, Musgrove (2-0) struck out 10 and faced 28 batters, one over the minimum.
+In only his second start for San Diego, a franchise that played its first game in 1969, Musgrove (2-0) struck out 10 and faced 28 batters, one over the minimum.

 The only Rangers baserunner was Joey Gallo, who was hit by a pitch with two outs in the fourth inning.
 Jose Trevino had a hard lineout to right field for the final out of the eighth, and David Dahl ripped the first out of the ninth right at second baseman Jake Cronenworth.